 The National Oceanic and Atmospheric Administration (NOAA), National Geophysical Data Center (NGDC) have generated digital elevation models (DEM) as input for studies focusing on hazard assessment of catastrophes like tsunamis and hurricanes at a number of U. S. coastal areas.
-The Atlantic City NGDC DEM covers the southern portion of the State of New Jersey (Taylor et al., 2009).
-The DEM covers several populated coastal communities including Cape May, Avalon, Ocean City, Atlantic City and Long Beach Island.
-Figure 1 shows the coverage area of the DEM.
+The Virginia Beach NGDC DEM covers the Atlantic coasts of Virginia (Taylor et al., 2008).
+The DEM covers the coastal area surrounding the city of Virginia Beach and the mouth of Chesapeake Bay.
+Figure 1 shows the coverage area of this DEM.
 NGDC DEM's are provided in latitude/longitude coordinates with 1/3 arc-second resolution.
-The DEM vertical datum is mean high water (MHW), and vertical elevations are in meters.
+The vertical datum is mean high water (MHW), and vertical elevations are in meters.
 More information about the bathymetry data is given in Section 3.2.